Neuron SDK

 CPU

 The CPU is capable of running any neural network and is guaranteed to support all existing and future NN operations.
-Support is provided in the TFlite.
+Support is provided in the TFLite.
 The CPU is the most flexible target device, but it is also the least optimized for power and performance.

 VPU